yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/clients.md

 ## Introduction

-This document describes options to connect to a Yugabyte cluster deployed within Kubernetes.
+This document describes options available for connecting to a Yugabyte cluster deployed within Kubernetes.

 ## Prerequisites